In blow to Biden, Joe Manchin will not commit to backing $1.75 trillion spending bill | Politics

 In blow to Biden, Joe Manchin will not commit to backing $1.75 trillion spending bill

-Manchin demanded immediate action in the U.S. House of Representatives on a $1 trillion infrastructure bill that the Senate passed in August with the support of 19 Republicans.
-But progressives in Biden's Democratic Party have demanded that no vote occur on that measure until the larger bill to expand social programs and attack climate change was first assured of Senate passage.

-U.S. President Joe Biden's domestic agenda suffered a significant setback on Monday when moderate Democratic Senator Joe Manchin announced he would not yet support a $1.75 trillion framework unveiled late last week.
-"While I’ve worked hard to find a path to compromise, it’s obvious: compromise is not good enough for a lot of my colleagues in Congress.
+President Joe Biden's domestic agenda suffered a major setback on Monday when Democratic Senator Joe Manchin said he would not commit to supporting a $1.75 trillion framework on social spending and climate change unveiled last week.
+"While I’ve worked hard to find a path to compromise, it’s obvious: Compromise is not good enough for a lot of my colleagues in Congress.
 It’s all or nothing, and their position doesn’t seem to change unless we agree to everything," Manchin told a news conference.

 Biden visited Capitol Hill on Thursday to plead with Democratic lawmakers to support the two bills.
 "I don't think it's hyperbole to say that the House and Senate majorities and my presidency will be determined by what happens in the next week," Biden told a closed-door meeting with House Democrats, said a source familiar with his remarks.